joonmosqueda/test-REA/docs/CFN_PARAMS.md

 `ExternalNetwork`: "0.0.0.0/0"

-`GitRepo`: The URL for the bootstrap repository.  eg: "https://github.com/rea-cruitment/simple-sinatra-app.git"
+`GitRepo`: The URL for the web app repository.  eg: "https://github.com/rea-cruitment/simple-sinatra-app.git"

 `GitBranch`: Which Git branch should be used for simple sinatra app?  eg: "master".